1Git2Clone/pc-store-site/README.md

 ### Additional notes:

 This site is incomplete, the shopping cart system doesn't work.
 Additionally, don't bother with doing PRs on it since I don't plan on adding the full functionality.
-The reasoning is that this was originally a homework task from my web design teacher and I decided to add up on it with basic session management and decided to make the code publicly accessible as well as give details on setting it up with a LAMP stack (the one I use), since originally, I thought about setting it up with the **LEMP** stack (**E** = **EngineX** (**nginx**) ) but the file management was messy (after days of configuring i got the site to work but without image accessing) and I decided to ditch it and use Apache.
+The reasoning is that this was originally a homework task from my web design teacher and I decided to add up on it with basic session management and decided to make the code publicly accessible as well as give details on setting it up with a LAMP stack (the one I use), since originally, I thought about setting it up with the **LEMP** stack (**E** = **EngineX** (**nginx**) ) but the file management was messy (after days of configuring i got the site to work but without image accessing) and I decided to ditch it and use Apache (skill issue probably).

+A lot of the code is **ChatGPT** generated.
+After the **nginx** hurdles I couldn't bother writing a lot on my own and quite heavily relied on the AI for it.